AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 |7|`removeBimeraDenovo()`|screen for and remove chimeras|
 |8|`assignTaxonomy()`|assign taxonomy|

-And at the end of this we'll do some R magic to generate regular [flat files](/bash/bash_intro#working-with-plain-text-files-and-directories){:target="_blank"} for the standard desired outputs: a fasta file of our ASVs, a count table, and a taxonomy table.
+And at the end of this we'll do some R magic to generate regular [flat files](/bash/bash_intro#working-with-plain-text-files-and-directories){:target="_blank"} for the standard desired outputs: 1) a fasta file of our ASVs; 2) a count table; and 3) a taxonomy table.

 In our working directory there are 20 samples with forward (R1) and reverse (R2) reads with per-base-call quality information, so 40 fastq files (.fq).
 I typically like to have a file with all the sample names to use for various things throughout, so here's making that file based on how these sample names are formatted: